wvanraem/nucleon.amqp/docs/connection.rst

     channel.close()

 This is useful if the channel will be shared between greenlets or used for callback-based consumers.
-Note that the channel can be closed by the server in the case of an error, or lost if the connection is lost, so applications should use the ``on_connect`` hook described above to allocate/re-allocate the channel.
+Note that the channel is closed by the server in the case of an error, or if the connection is lost, so applications will need to take care to handle this.
+For example, they should use the ``on_connect`` hook described above to allocate/re-allocate the channel, set up exchanges, queues, consumers and so on.